enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/tricks/functions.md

 <|trick@trickster:templates|trick-id=trickster:atomic|>

-Executes the given spell in a single tick, blundering if it's not possible due to spell size or illegal operations.
+Executes the given spell in a single tick, blundering if this cannot be guaranteed due to spell size or illegal operations.

 ;;;;;